- Professor, Department of Microbiology, Committee on Immunology, Committee on Microbiology

 Phone: (773) 834-7988

-Tatyana received her M.S. in Biochemistry from Moscow State University, Moscow, USSR.
+Tatyana received her M.S. in Biochemistry from Moscow State University, Moscow, former USSR.
 She pursued graduate studies at the USSR Academy of Medical Sciences Cancer Research Center, Moscow, USSR in the laboratory of Andrei Gudkov.
 Her doctoral thesis describes studies on evolution of endogenous retroviruses in mammalian genome.
 She then joined Susan Ross’ laboratory at the Department of Biochemistry, University of Illinois at Chicago and later moved with the lab to University of Pennsylvania, Department of Microbiology.
-She joined The Jackson Laboratory in Bar Harbor, ME in 1997 where she studied genetics of resistance to viral infection and in 2005, she re-located her laboratory to the Department of Microbiology at the University of Chicago.
+She obtained an independent position at The Jackson Laboratory in Bar Harbor, ME in 1997 where she studied genetics of resistance to viral infection and in 2005, she re-located her laboratory to the Department of Microbiology at the University of Chicago.